Pragya1231/quiet-hours/README.md

 Blocks are saved in the study_block table in Supabase.

+Edit or Delete:

+Edit or delete any existing block directly from the dashboard.

+Logout:

+Click the logout button to securely sign out.

 Email Reminders:

 A CRON function runs every minute.

-If a block’s start time is within 10 minutes of the current time, the user receives a reminder email.
+If a block’s start time is within 10 minutes of the current time, the user receives a reminder email (check spam folder if not received).

 Email reminders are logged in MongoDB.

 # Database Structure:

 Supabase

 profile: